Peace, one and all…

 Introducing Abdur Rahman

-I’ve been a paid-up, card carrying member of Islam since 1998, though I’ve been interested in things Islamic since the early ’90s.
-I’m deeply fascinated by the religious traditions of the world in general, and by Islam in all its forms in particular.
-Like most converts, I’ve moved through many different groups.
-I’ve come to realise that I love the diversity of the Islamic tradition, and that I dislike narrow-mindedness in any form.
+I officially converted to Islam in 1998, though I’ve been exploring all things Islamic since the early ’90s.
+I’m deeply fascinated by the religious traditions of the world in general, and by the many shades of Islam in particular.
+Like most converts, during my time in the House of Islam, I’ve moved through a whole range of different groups and perspectives.
+In short, I’ve come to realise that what I love most about the Islamic tradition is its diversity, and also that I abhor narrow-mindedness and bigotry.

-Abdur Rahman (which, incidentally, means ‘Servant of the Merciful’) is the name I chose when I became a Muslim some years ago.
-Although name changes are a common feature of the conversion experience, it is not a necessary requirement within Islam.
-However, in my own case, my choice of this particular name is purely aspirational; I would like to one day become a true servant of God.
+Abdur Rahman (which, incidentally, means ‘Servant of the Merciful’) is the name I chose when I became a Muslim.
+Although name changes are a common feature of conversion, it is not a necessary requirement.
+In my own case, my choice of this particular name is purely aspirational; I would like to one day become a true servant of God.

 My path to Islam was, by any stretch of the imagination, a gradual affair.
 In any case, my Islam was the result of a growing realisation of the centrality of God.
 Or, in rather less grandiose language, my eventual understanding of what Allah had always been trying to tell me!
-Or, once again, it was my awareness that I wanted God to be central to my life: the steering wheel and not just the spare tyre, as a song I once owned put it!
+Or, once again, it was my awareness that I wanted God to be central to my life: the steering wheel and not just the spare tyre (as Arrested Development once sang)!

 Although I took my time to investigate the teachings of Islam, I don’t think there was really any competition.
 Somehow, I think I always knew that I would eventually become a Muslim!
 Coming from the East End of London, I’ve always known Muslims (probably even before I was aware of what Islam was) and of these, some have been especially influential.
 As I learned more, I was always struck by the ennobling qualities of Islam: wherever Islam has put down roots, it has produced generous, warm, just and committed individuals.